edge-cloud/www.edge-cloud.net/_posts/2013-07-18-terminating-a-6in4-tunnel-on-an-arista-switch.md

 rtt min/avg/max/mdev = 0.638/0.652/0.674/0.030 ms, ipg/ewma 1.039/0.663 ms
 </pre>

 Once we confirm connectivity, we can get started with the actual configuration.
-For this let&#8217;s enter into the EOS shell mode and become super user:
+For this let's enter into the EOS shell mode and become super user:

 <pre>ams-core01a#bash